 So, why the Philippines?
-Non-governmental organisations (NGOs) and government agencies estimate that in the Philippines alone, 60,000 to 100,000 children are trafficked annually (through both cross-border and internal trafficking), and that most of these are girls will be sexually exploited.
+Non-governmental organisations (NGOs) and government agencies estimate that in the Philippines alone, 60,000 to 100,000 children will become victims of human trafficking or cyber-sex crime.
+Most of the victims will be sexually exploited.
 Victims are predominantly girls between 14 and 17 years of age who come from the more impoverished parts of the country.

 “Live-stream abuse happens in many of Philippines’ densely populated, impoverished neighborhoods”, said attorney Gideon Cauton, who works with the nonprofit International Justice Mission.
 “There are not enough resources to tackle all cases of online sexual exploitation of children.
 There is a growing need for aftercare support services for victims”.

 We have a responsibility to do our part to help address the dual problem of Human Trafficking and the Cybersex industry in the Philippines and believe Captivating is well placed to match global resources with the wonderful work of our in-country partners.

 In the Philippines, we fully fund the work of the HONOR 1000 MOVEMENT, Inc (HONOR), a wonderful and energetic team of young professionals who have an incredible track record in this area.

 To do work well and sustainably for the long term, we have also partnered with another group called GLOBAL DEVELOPMENT GROUP (GDG).
 This wonderful organization based in Australia, is also established around the world including some of our key donor areas of USA, UK and New Zealand.
 This is another fantastic team of experienced international development professionals who will work with both HONOR and CAPTIVATING to ensure our work in the Philippines complies with best practice international development guidelines.